ArvindRoshaan/fantastic-octo-waffle/README.md

 ### Problem Statement
 Given a domain specific-query, retrieve the most relevant passage from a multi-domain corpus and extract the answer from the passage.
 The challenge had certain strict restrictions:
 1) Training and Inference can ONLY use a Standard Google Colab CPU. *Yes, NO GPUs allowed for even training the models!*
-2) Inference time to be within 750 ms per query (throughput).
+2) Inference time to be within 1 second per query (throughput).
 Quicker the better!

 Example #1:
 *[Input] Query from domain* "Solar Energy": "What are the insolation levels of most populated areas?"